Forest Therapy is an evidence-based Public health practice.

-Other countries have begun to recognize the financial gains which investments into Forest Therapy will render.
+Other countries have begun to recognize the economic gains which investments into Forest Therapy will render.
 Germany, Austria and Switzerland, traditionally keen to recommend walks in nature and forests and also strongly utilizing the beneficial effects of cold, natural water for strengthening the immune system and blood circulation – the so-called Kneipp-cures -, have already turned recreation in forests and spas into a multi-billion dollar health and wellness industry.
 Also, the Scandinavian countries encourage young and old to become more active and get out and about in forests in order to enhance their physical fitness levels.
 “Green Prescriptions” are available in New Zealand, too, just to name a few countries which have advanced in recognizing the health potential of Forest Therapy for their citizens.

 Thus, INFTA initiates and advocates for a continued and enhanced dialogue among all relevant stakeholders involved in Public health.
 It is INFTA’s mission to establish Forest Therapy firmly as an evidence-based, research-supported Public health practice internationally.